rafaelaazevedo/dog-lightning/README.md

 **Run the automation on Eclipse**

-- Right click on your project's folder > Rua As... > Run configurations... > Maven build
+- Right click on your project's folder > Run As... > Run configurations... > Maven build
 - Add Goals: test -Dcucumber.options="--tags @smoke"
 - Run !